letsbuild-with-rajesh/qna-book/README.md

 ## Project
-QnA Book - A purely front-end project using localstorage
+QnA Book - A purely front-end project with localstorage as database

 #### Developed on
 React.js